Scientists Warn People On Catastrophic Findings About The Tomb Of Jesus

 The most recent report by NTUA gave National Geographic a better understanding on the catastrophic collapse that might happen on the Tomb of Jesus.
 It was revealed that the site’s rich history is the most likely culprit.

 According to archaeologists, the site could have been a limestone quarry 2000 years ago.
-It was then turned into a Jewish upper class burial site.
+It was then turned into a Jewish upper-class burial site.
 The theory was furthered made stronger when several tombs discovered within the grounds of the church.

 There is also a Roman temple built on the site during the second century that was burned down by Constantine.
-He had later on built another shrine around the tomb, which also got destroyed during the invasion of the Persians in the seventh century.
+He had, later on, built another shrine around the tomb, which also got destroyed during the invasion of the Persians in the seventh century.
 It was again destroyed in 1009 and was rebuilt again during the 11th century.

 The Edicule was repeatedly altered and restored between the 16th and 19th century.
 The current one encloses many of the earlier construction made on the site.